LOADING ...

 As we stacked all the dead

-Its an image that leave my head
+Its an image that won't leave my

 IV.
-Great of water swallowed some whole
+Great walls of water swallowed some

-Four hundred three lives were the toll
+Four hundred twenty three were the toll

-And I will never quite
+And I will never understand

 September 2nd

-God gave me a reprieve
+God gave me a final

 As I desperately held to a